Class 12 NCERT Solutions For English Drama Chapter 1 - Chandalika

 Exercise - Appreciation

 There are four questions in this exercise that are long answer types.
 The questions are not direct but based on the theme of the play.
 Students need to discuss the human conflict which arises from societal norms.
-There is a question where students need to find out excerpts from the play having an interplay of opposites.
+There is a question where students need to find excerpts from the play that have an interplay of opposites.
 Such questions invoke the creative thinking process in students.

-Key Features of NCERT Solutions for Class English Chapter 1
+Key Features of NCERT Solutions for Class 12 English Drama Chapter 1 “Chandalika”

 NCERT books are a must for students who are pursuing CBSE board exams.
-The solutions of NCERT Class 12 English Chapter 1 Chandalika designed by the experienced teachers of Vedantu explains the abstract concepts of this chapter in a lucid manner.
-The key benefits students will get if the avail of this service is:
+The solutions of NCERT Class 12 English Chapter 1 Chandalika designed by the experienced teachers of Vedantu explain the abstract concepts of this chapter in a lucid manner.
+The key benefits students will get if they avail of this service are:

-Class 12 English NCERT Solutions Kaleidoscope Ch 1 is available in an easily accessible PDF format that makes it very easy for revisions.
+Class 12 English NCERT Solutions Kaleidoscope Ch 1 is available in an easily accessible PDF format that makes it very easy for revision.

-The answers are most accurate and based on the CBSE curriculum; hence you can be sure to obtain good scores in your board exams.
+The answers are most accurate and based on the CBSE curriculum; hence, you can obtain good scores in your board exams.

-The complicated aspects of this chapter are explained by the experts clearly and simply so that students can understand them easily.
+The experts explain the complicated aspects of this chapter clearly and simply so that students can understand them easily.

 Ans: Prakriti was an untouchable girl or “Chandalika” who has always lived on the fringes of society and shunned by upper caste people.
 Those who were outside her caste would not even let her touch their things or have water from her hands.
 When Ananda, a Buddist monk, comes to her and asks for water, she tries to tell him that she is not fit to offer him water.
 However, the monk tells her she is equal to him like any other human being and takes water from her hands.
 Prakriti feels elated by this gesture, and her self-esteem gets a boost.
 Intoxicated by this new feeling, she wants to own Ananda and in that endeavour makes her mother work black magic so that Ananda comes to her.